Menu

 Welcome to Beech Class.
-Term 3
+Term 6

 We value communication with our children's families to provide the best support and education for your children.
 Please either speak to us at the end of the school day or contact us via the school office with any queries or good news to share: [email protected].

 Best wishes,

-Miss Levasseur, Mrs Harding and Miss Arnone.
+Mrs Morrow and Miss Arnone.

 Reading